BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 ![alt text](https://github.com/BU-NU-CLOUD-F19/Interoperable_Container_Runtime/blob/master/figures/cloud-architecture.png "Hover text")

-Interoperable framework will take place in-between developer and container runtimes.
-It will interpret the mostly used commands and target runtime in common language/script from user, then in the background execute the functionality in any runtime.
+Interoperable framework will take place between developer and container runtimes.
 It aims to provide a common way of lifecycle management of container runtimes in interoperable way.
+That is, a single script would be able to execute independent of underlying container runtime.
+For example, you can test your application on any container runtimes.

 Design Implications and Discussion:

 * The implementation in the background for essential lifecycle functions will be examined.
-And the way containers interact with underlying Operating System will be analyzed
+And the way containers interact with underlying Operating System will be analyzed.
-* According to findings and common ways of executions, we'll add those functionalities to our framework
+* According to findings and common ways of executions, we'll add those functionalities to our framework.
 * Interoperable frame will probably be developed in Python.
-* All the functions will be implemented in interoperable way that, end-user would not need to care about against which container run-time their systems will run
+* All the functions will be implemented interoperable way, end-user would not need to care about which container run-time their systems run.

 Architecture of the Docker runtime: